-5. Any number of curves may be specified.
-In the special case of an ENVT load in a thermal analysis, the temperature and heat coefficients are not applied.

-- 6. For a nonlinear static analysis either the automatic loading parameter λ or the step increment number can be used to interpret the data.
+- 5. Any number of curves may be specified.
+In the special case of an ENVT load in a thermal analysis, the temperature and heat coefficients are not applied. - 6.
+For a nonlinear static analysis either the automatic loading parameter λ or the step increment number can be used to interpret the data.
 If λ is to be used the INCREMENTATION data section must be specified.
 If it is omitted the increment number will be used instead. - 7.
-Time and increment number (t_i) are measured from the start of the STAGE by including STAGE in the load curve definition. - 8.
 For Fourier analysis the load must only be applied over the angular range of 0° to 360°.
-Sine and cosine harmonics (without phase angle and constant specification) can be used to apply sinusoidal loading. - 9.
+Sine and cosine harmonics (without phase angle and constant specification) can be used to apply sinusoidal loading. - 8.
 If load curves are used with NONLINEAR CONTROL the TERMINATION line must be specified to define the number of load steps to be applied.
 (See example below.)